c12i/bunge-bits/ytdlp_bindings/README.md

 - Download audio from YouTube or other supported platforms
 - Download and process subtitles
 - Vendored yt-dlp binary (optional)
-- Video processing capabilities (Work In Progress)
+- Video/Audio and VTT processing capabilities via the following cargo features which are all enabled by default:
+  - `audio-processing`
+  - `video-processing`
+  - `vtt-processing`

 ## Installation